tylerprogramming/ai/README.md

 - 06/02/2024 - started an integrations directory, and the first one is Airtable + AutoGen
 - 10/03/2024 - updated crewai with new crew examples, changed how they are created
 - 10/04/2024 - added crewai_create_a_crew and crewai_custom_tool
+- 10/10/2024 - added crewai_series with 6 days of crewai examples, will add 2 more as I continue the series
+- 10/14/2024 - added jupyter notebooks for crewai_series, refining some of the code as well